Al-Jazeera says bureau chief detained by Sudanese forces | Politics

 - Sudan

-Qatar-based satellite news network Al-Jazeera said Sunday its bureau chief in Sudan was detained by security forces.
+The Qatar-based satellite news network Al-Jazeera said Sunday its bureau chief in Sudan was detained by security forces, a day after mass protests across the country against last month's military coup.

-The satellite television news network said on Twitter that Sudanese forces raided the home of Al-Musallami al-Kabbashi.
+The network said on Twitter that Sudanese forces raided the home of al-Musallami al-Kabbashi and detained him.

 Al-Jazeera did not elaborate on al-Kabbashi's detention and Sudanese officials could not be immediately reached for comment.